 The CDC now claims that COVID-19 can become airborne.
 This is significant because the microscopic virus, when sitting on a surface, can be aerosolized when using a fogger, as the forced air from the fogger can cause the virus once again become airborne.
 The cleaning technician should be wearing safety goggles and an N-95 respirator or full-faced respirator when using the fogger, or they may risk infection, as the airborne virus could land in their eyes, mouth, or nose.
 Also, when working in areas, such as workstations that are covered in paperwork, the force of the air will likely cause the papers to be shuffled and significantly dispersed.
 Most cleaners will see this and stop fogging those areas, therefore not sufficiently coating the surfaces with the disinfectant needed to kill the virus.

 So if a company pre-cleans and uses an EPA-registered disinfectant in a fogger, how can you test to make sure the treatment worked?
 Most cleaning companies are not pre- and post-testing surfaces to make sure the disinfectant is properly working.
 Most commercial cleaning companies do not own ATP meters (Adenosine Triphosphate).
 Restoration companies generally use these meters to prove the reduction in organic material after disinfecting a room or surface.
 ATP testing does not reveal whether or not the coronavirus is still present after the disinfecting process, but it should reveal a significant reduction in organic matter.
-Currently, ATP testing is one of the only viable methods of testing whether or not the disinfection process has been completed properly.
+Currently, ATP testing is one of the only viable methods of testing whether or not the sanitize process has been completed properly.

 If you choose to hire a company to fog your office, make your you:

 If a company cannot provide these for you, choose a different company.
-For coronavirus cleaning and disinfection surfaces in Columbia, SC, call Palmetto Commercial Services at (803) 479-0812, visit us online at www.palmettocommercialservices.com or email us at mike@palmettocommercialservices.
+For coronavirus cleaning and sanitize surfaces in Columbia, SC, call Palmetto Commercial Services at (803) 479-0812, visit us online at www.palmettocommercialservices.com or email us at mike@palmettocommercialservices.